prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/datatypes/lists.md

 arr2 #> [100, 200, 300, 400]
 ```

-Arrays can be looped "in-place" using Python's built-in `map()` function.
+Lists can be looped "in-place" using Python's built-in `map()` function.
 The `map()` function takes two parameters.
 The first parameter is the name of a pre-defined function to perform on each item in the list.
 The function should accept a single parameter representing a single list item.
 The second parameter is the actual list to be operated on.

 ```python
 arr = [1, 2, 3, 4]